Skip to main content

 Interns will participate in a 2-week orientation course to learn about urban agriculture basics and food justice in Los Angeles that includes classroom activities as well as a series of experiential field trips where students engage in hands-on learning activities, and will then be placed at one of the urban agriculture organizations for an 8-week internship.
 Students will work alongside urban farmers and gain experience in urban food production methods, community engagement and workshops, as well as marketing, sales, and food assistance acceptance.

-• Public Health
+• Public Health and Street Medicine

 Interns will be placed with frontline public health organizations and clinics that serve vulnerable populations in Los Angeles.
 Students will work with staff from partner sites on projects related to the mission and goals of the organization.
-Students may work on projects related to women’s health, health education, nutrition and physical activity, healthcare access, and/or food assistance program enrollment.
+Students may work on projects related to women’s health, health education, nutrition and physical activity, healthcare access, street medicine and/or food assistance program enrollment.

-• Immigration Rights and Social Justice
+• Immigration Rights and Social Justice in Los Angeles

 After a 2-day orientation/workshop to working with immigrant populations and community-based partner organizations, interns will be placed in an immigration-focused partner organization in Los Angeles for 8 weeks.
 During those 8 weeks, interns will work with staff to address matters such as legal immigrant rights, education, housing, work/employment, family, and health.
 The particular work will depend on the mission of the partner organization.